-We arrived in Jogja’s Adisucipto International Airport at about noon and made our way to our hotel in the city center, the Ibis Styles Yogyakarta Hotel.
+We arrived in Jogja’s Adisucipto International Airport at about noon and made our way to our hotel in the city center, the Ibis Styles Yogyakarta Hotel (Book with AGODA).
 I have to say, it was a good choice.
 The 3-star hotel is not only affordable; the modern and multicolored interior is pretty impressive, and its rooftop swimming pool and bar offers a stunning city view.

 Our hotel was situated at a fantastic location– it was just a street away from Jogja’s main shopping street, Malioboro.
 This entire street is lined with tons of stalls selling souvenirs and trinkets; all set up in front of shop-houses selling the same things too.
 In fact, every shop along the street sells the same things– you just have to walk a short stretch of the main road to get an idea of how the whole street looks like.
 Everything looks so similar.